Eye injuries during 2022 Iranian protests: Mohammad Hassanzadeh

 Mohammad Hassanzadeh (Persian: محمد حسنزاده), 28 at the time of injury, Hassanzadeh joined protests early on in his hometown of Bukan.
-On one occasion when he went to protest he was shot at with apaintball gun, he continued to go to the streets, the next time he was shot with a pellet gun and a pellet planted into his left eye causing major damage.
+On one occasion when he went to protest he was shot at with a paintball gun, he continued to go to the streets, the next time he was shot with a pellet gun and a pellet planted into his left eye causing major damage.
 Hassanzadeh was forced to travel to Tehran for treatment after being turned away from multiple hospitals in his hometown and in the city of Tabriz.
 After his return to Bukan, Hassanzadeh continued to attend protests, until on 16 November 2022 when he was fatally wounded.

 Seyed Javad Mousavi

 Seyed Javad Mousavi (Persian: سید جواد موسوی), a father, was 39 years old when he was shot directly in the face, causing damage to both eyes.
 On 17 November 2022 Mousavi had been attending a protest in Isfahan when he was injured.
 After being shot he was separated from his group and witnesses say he was taken by security agents.
 His lifeless body was later found with a makeshift bandage covering both his eyes.
 He left behind a wife and two young children.